 Birth parents want to know how they will know that their child is in a good family.

-- Catholic Social Service is a licensed adoption agency and all of our adoptive families must meet Arizona State requirements before they can accept placement of a child.
+- Catholic Community Services is a licensed adoption agency and all of our adoptive families must meet Arizona State requirements before they can accept placement of a child.

-- Catholic Social Service has its own high standards, which go beyond the basic requirements of the law.
+- Catholic Community Services has its own high standards, which go beyond the basic requirements of the law.

 - Our program also offers the opportunity to get to know the family and to keep in touch through updates, photos and visits.
 This allows our birth parents to see first-hand their child’s adjustment and to be a part of the child’s life should they wish.